Bias of Damped Lyman-$\alpha$ systems from their cross-correlation with CMB lensing: Forecasts

 \section{Forecasts}

 Although the measurement of $b_{\rm DLA}$ presented here serves to validate previous estimates of this quantity made in cross-correlation with the \lya\ forest $b_{\rm DLA}\sim2$, the noise in the CMB lensing map, as well as the low density of detected DLAs prevent us from discriminating between the measured DLA bias and the lower value $b_{\rm DLA} \sim 1.2$ that is expected from hydrodynamical simulations without strong galactic wings (see Figure 14 in \cite{2012JCAP...11..059F}).
 It is therefore relevant to explore the potential of future quasar surveys and CMB experiments to improve on this result.
 To do so, we have estimated the uncertainty $\sigma(b_{\rm DLA})$ for a number of future facilities using a Fisher-matrix formalism (see e.g. \cite{1998ApJ...499..555T}).
 We have explored three different quasar samples: \begin{enumerate} \item The SDSS DR12 sample described in Section \ref{sec:data}. \item The sample achievable by the Dark Energy Spectroscopic Instrument (DESI, \cite{2013arXiv1308.0847L}).
 We define this as having a 3-times larger density of QSOs and DLAs covering 14,000 deg$^2$ of the northern celestial hemisphere. \item A southern-hemisphere version of the DESI sample, which could be obtained by the 4MOST instrument \cite{2016SPIE.9908E..1OD}.
-We consider this sample in order to explore the benefit of having a full area overlap with southern-hemisphere, ground-based CMB experiments. \end{enumerate} We studied the constraints on $b_{\rm DLA}$ achievable by each of these surveys in combination with a CMB lensing map produced by three different experiments: \begin{enumerate} \item The Planck satellite (as described in Section \ref{sec:data}).
-Given the full-sky coverage provided by Planck, we assume full area overlap with the three previous samples. \item A Stage-3 (S3) ground-based CMB experiment, such as Advanced ACT \cite{2016SPIE.9910E..14D}.
-We characterize this experiment by a 1.4 arcmin FWHM Gaussian beam and a white noise level of $8.5\mu{\rm K}\,{\rm arcmin}$ spread over an area of 20,000 ${\rm deg}^2$ in the southern hemisphere. \item A Stage-4 (S4) ground-based experiment \cite{2016arXiv161002743A}, also observing 20,000 ${\rm deg}^2$ of the southern hemisphere, with a noise level of $1\mu{\rm K}\,{\rm arcmin}$ and a 3 arcmin beam. \end{enumerate} We assumed a total area overlap of only 4,000 ${\rm deg}^2$ between SDSS/DESI and S3/S4, and a full overlap (14,000 ${\rm deg}^2$) with 4MOST.
+We consider this sample in order to explore the benefit of having a full area overlap with southern-hemisphere, ground-based CMB experiments. \end{enumerate}